MGD1981/shopkeep/docs/devplan.md

 - Interactions with other shops in town (e.g. order wood from woodcutter); towns may not always have every kind of shop.
 - Raw material shops have dynamic inventory dependent on world activity; may need resource sites along with adventure sites.
 - Becoming self-sufficient may anger neglected shops, who could attempt to rob/damange player's shop; player could hire guards.
-- Humorous hate-thy-neighbor relationship with neighboring apothecary.
+- Humorous hate-thy-neighbor relationship with neighboring apothecary?
 - Ability to auto-transact by setting buy/sell rules; easy method to view/query rules.
 - Magic (and cursed!) weapons.
+"Curses" are just maleficial magic.
 - Large government commissions at wartime (not very profitable, but war loss can have serious consequences).
 - Small government commissions (e.g. whip for judiciary punishment)
 - Daily herald tells of news events (like adventurers being found dead or slaying a big enemy)
 - Try to keep minimal personal apotheosis, but town may improve based in part on player's actions.
-- Player able to haggle and potentially deceive customers (e.g. convince someone that a cursed sword is actually magically bless and worth more than normal).
+- Player able to haggle and potentially deceive customers (e.g. convince someone that a cursed sword is actually magically bless and worth more than normal, or once belonged to an historical figure).
 Charisma stat?
 - Weapons based more on real life/history than D&D?